redhat-developer/app-services-cli/docs/commands/rhoas_connector_cluster_create.md

 ### Synopsis

-Create a Connectors cluster and specify its name
+Create a Connectors cluster and specify its name.
+You must be an org adminastrator for this to be successful

 ```
 rhoas connector cluster create [flags]